MiriamAng/TilGenPro/README.md

 More detailed information on how the quality-filtering step is implemented can be found in our manuscript ***Angeloni M., ...., Ferrazzi F., Bahlinger V. in preparation***.

 ## Software requirements and setup
 TiGenPro has been implemented and tested to run on a remote server based on Ubuntu's 20.04.4 long-term support (LTS) operating system using QuPath v.0.2.3 and Python v.3.7.12.
-In order to be run, the following packages are required by the pipeline:
+In order to be run, the following packages are required:

 + qupath [(from the svillal channel)](https://github.com/bayer-science-for-a-better-life/qupath-feedstock)
 + python